-Today was pretty exciting as we went to Sacramento with the China-America Shanghai Friendship Association.
-Our family friend Ching-Lin had invited us on a field trip organized by the club, to which we happily obliged.
-There were around 30 other families!
+Summer has been great as we went to Sacramento with the China-America Shanghai Friendship Association.
+Our family friend Ching-Lin had invited us on a day trip organized by the club.
+It was lots of fun as there were around 30 other families!

-The ride to Sacramento was about two and a half hours long.
-The train picked up numerous other families at various stops; there were so many of us that we took up nearly an entire car.
-Ching-Lin acted as the tour guide during the ride; his knowledge of the history of California was particularly impressive.
+Lots of people got on the train at various stops.
+There were so many of us that we took up nearly an entire car.
+Ching-Lin acted as a tour guide during the two-ride ride.
+His knowledge of the history of California was impressive.

 The final stop was Old Sacramento.
-Our families took a stroll to the picturesque Tower Bridge and checked out local shops.
-The weather was extremely hot, but one of the cafés had cheap ice cream.
-I enjoyed a double scoop before heading back to the Amtrak station.
+Our families took a stroll to the Tower Bridge and browsed local shops.
+This was pretty fun even though it was extremely hot outside.
+On the other hand, there was a small café with ice cream.
+I enjoyed a double scoop before we headed back to the Amtrak station.

-It was hard to bid farewell to all the cool people we met.
-The evening concluded with dinner at a Mediterranean restaurant in Sunnyvale.
-While the tapas were delicious, the fish wasn't too fresh and the water tasted terrible.
-To be honest, this wasn't exactly a stellar dining experience.
+The ride back to Fremont was uneventful, although it was hard to bid farewell to our new friends.
+The day concluded with dinner at a Mediterranean restaurant in Sunnyvale.
+The tapas were delicious, but the fish wasn't too fresh and the water tasted terrible.
+I can't say this was a stellar dining experience.

-The field trip had a few funny moments.
-There was a cutout of Doge in a window at the California State Capitol.
-One of the girls noticed that I recognized the meme and decided that "Mr. Doge" was my new name.
-It was rather comical to say the least.
+The trip had its funny moments.
+There was a picture of a Shiba Inu in a window at the California State Capitol.
+One of the girls decided to call me "Mr. Doge" after I made a reference to the meme.
+I'm sure we got some strange looks.
 The other thing is that several moms asked me whether I was still in college.
-That made me feel young for sure. :D
+That definitely made me feel young again. ^_^

-The only downside is that there were few people my age; most of the millennials in our group were high school students.
-I guess twenty-somethings don't hang out much with their families anymore.
+The only downside is that there were few people my age.
+The other young people in our group were mostly high school students.
+I guess twenty-somethings don't want anything to do with their parents.
 The day trip was nonetheless a major highlight of the summer.
-I definitely hope similar events are being planned for the future.
+I hope similar events are being planned for the future.
 In the meantime, you can go here for the pictures.

 Currently listening to: "Come and Get Your Love" by Redbone